Tsukiji's fish wholesalers may be leaving but Showa Era outer market here to stay | The Japan Times

 The reclaimed land area, which also houses many stalls and restaurants serving sushi, curry and ramen, is reminiscent of the Showa Era (1926-1989), and is markedly different in its atmosphere from the high-end shopping district of Ginza nearby.

-After satisfying their palate at food stalls (many stores close by 2 p.m.), visitors can pay their respects at the Namiyoke Inari Shrine, built in 1959.
-It enshrines a deity believed to have helped calm the rough sea and complete the land reclamation project in the mid-17th century.
+After the food stalls (many close by 2 p.m.), visitors can go to Namiyoke Inari Shrine, built in 1959.
+It houses a deity believed to have helped calm the sea for the land reclamation project in the mid-17th century.

 This section explores in photographs neighborhoods of interest.